Dreaming of You (Selena album): Background

 In 1957, Abraham Quintanilla joined the English-language Chicano doo-wop group The Dinos.
-Their performance in Sinton, Texas—before an audience largely composed of Mexican farm workers–was met with derision, prompting the band to leave the stage abruptly.
-At the encouragement of composer Johnny Herrera, they transitioned to Spanish-language music and became Los Dinos.
 Although initially successful, their popularity waned, and Quintanilla left the music industry to support his family.
 While working conventional jobs, Quintanilla discovered his daughter Selena Quintanilla's vocal ability and recalled, "I saw the continuation of my dreams."
 He formed a family band with Selena as lead singer, her brother A.B.
 Quintanilla on bass, and sister Suzette Quintanilla on drums; although initially hesitant, the children grew to enjoy performing.
-After Abraham's Tex-Mex restaurant failed during the 1980s oil bust, the family declared bankruptcy and moved to Corpus Christi, Texas, where Abraham began promoting the rebranded Selena y Los Dinos as a Tejano band, despite the children's preference for English-language pop music.
+After Abraham's Tex-Mex restaurant failed during the 1980s oil bust, the family declared bankruptcy and moved to Corpus Christi, Texas, where Abraham began promoting the rebranded Selena y Los Dinos as a Tejano band.
 Selena saw Tejano as a strategic pathway to the mainstream pop market and embraced her ambition to become a pop musician.
 (Note: Selena aspired to leverage the Tejano genre as a strategic conduit for entry into the mainstream English-language pop market, and fully embraced the vision of becoming a pop musician.)
-Over time, her career came to be framed within a broader crossover narrative, one that positioned her as navigating cultural boundaries while pursuing a vision that reflected both her identity and her aspirations.
-(Note: The arc of Selena's career has been subsumed within a dominant crossover discourse that frames her life through the lens of cultural transition.
-Her artistic mission evolved into carving out a space that embraced her whole self, both who she was and who she aspired to be.)